biril/backbone-faux-server/README.md

 });
 ```

 The "createBook" parameter simply defines a name for the route.
-The URL parameter, "library-app/books", is prety
+The URL parameter, "library-app/books", is pretty
-straightforward in the preceding example but note that the URL may also be specified as a matching expression, simillar
+straightforward in the preceding example but note that the URL may also be specified as a matching expression, similar
 to those used on [Backbone routes](http://backbonejs.org/#Router-routes).
 So URL-expressions may contain parameter
 parts, `:param`, which match a single URL component between slashes; and splat parts `*splat`, which can match any
 number of URL components.
 The values captured by params and splats will be passed as parameters to the given handler